GoodbyteCo/quinnpollock.net/ideas/_posts/2020-05-25-slimline-backpack-review.md

 {% include image.html url="/assets/images/IMG_3257" description="Swing Pockets" width="70%" %}

  {:.text}
  Overall this is a bag that has a way it wants you to use it.
 It's a bag that knows what it is and doesn't try to be anything more, which is commendable.
 However, it is something you need to keep in mind.
-If that sounds great, you think this is the backpack for you can buy it [here][bag][^3] Baron Fig recently added some really excellent colour variants for the bag I'm particularly a fan of the Glacier Blue/Yellowgold varient.
+If that sounds great, and you think this is the backpack for you can buy it [here][bag][^3] at the time of writing its $85.
+Aswell Baron Fig recently added some really excellent colour variants for the bag I'm particularly a fan of the Glacier Blue/Yellowgold varient.
 But, what I learned after about a year of using this bag is that it wasn't for me, and that's ok.

  [^1]: Now known as the Venture Slimline Backpack
  [^2]: One small note the straps are not padded so if that matters to you now you know